kubernetes/sig-release/release-engineering/handbooks/post-rc0-release-tasks.md

 ## Notes

 - The order of operations is important.
-Generally, update configuration files first, then generate tests, then create necessary branches.
+Generally, update configuration files first, then generate files, check them and push on your fork before opening a PR.
 - Some tasks may be release-specific.
 Always check with the rest of release engineering and inform the release team if you're unsure about any step.
 - After completing these tasks, verify that CI jobs are running properly for the new release branch and that the dashboards reflect the new version.